 If a full PK study is needed based on data generated from the reduced PK study then, per the FDA’s guidance on renal impairment studies, the study will investigate the pharmacokinetics of the investigational drug in 5 types of subjects with varying degrees of renal impairment (Stages 1 through 5).

 - Stage 1: Control (normal glomerular filtration rate; GFR)

 - Stage 5: End Stage Renal Disease (ESRD)

 Subjects throughout the 5 stages of renal impairment should be matched for age, gender, race, weight and other factors.
 Sample size will depend on the expected variability in pharmacokinetics within subjects across the different stages.

-3) Population PK analyses
+Population PK Analyses

-When to Execute Renal Studies in Development Programs?
+When to Execute Renal Studies in Development Programs

-The timing around execution of impaired renal function studies depends on multiple factors including interactions with regulatory authorities, funding, investor expectations, exit strategies, and overall clinical development plans to support future studies or de-risk the continued development of a drug.
+The timing around execution of impaired renal function studies depends on multiple factors including interactions with regulatory authorities, funding, investor expectations, exit strategies, and overall clinical development plans to support future studies or to de-risk the continued development of a drug.